may-arden/miching/README.md

-welcome! inspired by brian eno's oblique strategies & the ancient practice of i ching, miching is a cleromancy application for early music enthusiasts
+welcome! inspired by brian eno's oblique strategies & the ancient practice of the i ching, miching is a cleromancy application for early music enthusiasts

 description: choose a genre from the list, hold your breath & wait a moment as the machine determines by random selection which bach composition within that category will suite your mood